7-Day Cheap Vegan Meal Plan on a Budget

 7. Classic split pea soup

 This recipe can easily be tossed in the crockpot in the morning and ready by dinner, but is quick enough to make at night.
 The split peas and barley offer a complete protein with plenty of fiber to keep you full.
 And of course, all the ingredients are super cheap and easy to find.
+Variations of this recipe are also great for vegans who want cheap paleo meals.

 8. Vegan Baked Potatoes